 Takt time is the beat of manufacturing.
 It is the rhythm of the company for making products or delivering service.
 Do you know what yours is?
 Let’s take a look at takt time and determine how to use it to our advantage.

-This is a German word taken from beats in music, and used in lean manufacturing.
-Takt time is calculated by the total available time divided by the customer demand.
+This is a German word taken from beats in the music and used in lean manufacturing.
+Takt time is calculated by the total available time divided by customer demand.
 This must be greater than our ability to produce product or we would be letting our customers down.

 Takt Time = Total Available Time / Customer Demand

 Total Available Time:

 This is the total available time for work to be performed.
 Lunch, breaks and daily meeting times are removed from this total unless they are constantly covered by relief.

 This is the average rate at which customers purchase products or service.
 It is expressed in the same time frame as Total Available Time.
 You can also look at projected purchases from the customer.